-Victor Rodriguez scored on a nifty give-and-go with Will Bruin in the 22nd minute, Clint Dempsey added his third goal of the playoffs early in the second half, and the Sounders advanced to the final with a 3-0 win over the Houston Dynamo on Thursday night.
+SEATTLE - Victor Rodriguez scored on a nifty give-and-go with Will Bruin in the 22nd minute, Clint Dempsey added his third goal of the playoffs early in the second half, and the Seattle Sounders advanced to the MLS Cup final with a 3-0 win over the Houston Dynamo on Thursday night.

-The defending champions rolled through the Dynamo 5-0 on aggregate after their convincing two-goal win in Houston last week.
-Bruin added his second goal of the series in the 73rd minute as the Sounders advanced to face Toronto with the opportunity to become the first repeat MLS Cup champions since the Los Angeles Galaxy in 2011-12 - and on the same field Seattle won its first title a year ago.
+The defending champion Sounders advanced 5-0 on aggregate after their convincing two-goal win in Houston last week.
+Bruin added his second goal of the series in the 73rd minute as the Sounders advanced to face Toronto in the final and get the opportunity to become the first repeat MLS Cup champions since the Los Angeles Galaxy in 2011-12 — and on the same field Seattle won its first title a year ago.
 The Sounders and Toronto played to a 0-0 draw in the 2016 final before Seattle won on penalty kicks.

 The Sounders took any nerves out of the second-leg with Houston early.
 Rather than packing in on defense, Seattle pushed forward and aggressively tried to get that third goal.
 It came on a four-pass series, with Bruin's right-footed flick the key.
 It found Rodriguez unmarked on a diagonal run into the penalty area, and his right-footed shot beat Joe Willis to give Seattle the early advantage.

 Rodriguez's goal gave the 45,298 at CenturyLink Field a collective exhale as Houston would have needed to score three goals to advance.
-That number became four when Dempsey finished a deft cross from Joevin Jones in the 52nd minute, and if that didn't put the match out of reach, Bruin added his goal late to complete the rout.
+That number became four when Dempsey finished a deft cross from Joevin Jones in the 52nd minute, and if that didn't put the match out of reach, Bruin added his goal in the 72nd minute to complete the rout.

 While Seattle's goal scoring deserved recognition, its defense continued to be stellar.
 The Sounders have yet to allow a goal in the playoffs and haven't been scored upon since a 2-0 loss at Philadelphia on Oct.
 1. Seattle finished off the Dynamo without defender Roman Torres, who was out due to yellow card accumulation.